EBSCO Information Services provides 2 main sources of content: proprietary and licensed.

 No member is placed in the position of providing clinical services.

 Proprietary content is medically reviewed and/or revised on a scheduled basis, depending on the nature of the content and how rapidly it is likely to change.
-In addition, procedures are in place to ensure that "emergency" updates, such as a drug being removed from the marketplace, occur within one week of the original announcement.
+In addition, procedures are in place to ensure that "emergency" updates, such as a drug being removed from the marketplace, occur within 1 week of the original announcement.